Bubble0seven/PinkMod/README.md

 - Pink Cobblestone
 - Pink Mossy Cobblestone
 - 2 sets of tools
+- 2 sets of armor and 2 shields
 - oregen for Rose Quartz

 They behave like the vanilla variants.